ramonmetzker/react-animarker/README.md

 ## &lt;Mark&gt;&lt;/Mark&gt;

 The Mark component returns a custom &lt;mark&gt; which will be highlighted when it is on viewport.
-The component uses the IntersectionObserver API to determine wheter the text is visible or not.
+The component uses the IntersectionObserver API to determine whether the text is visible or not.

 | property              | description                                                                                                       | type                                                                |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------- |